longhorn/longhorn/README.md

 Longhorn is lightweight, reliable, and easy-to-use.
 It is particularly suitable as persistent storage for containers.
 It supports snapshots, backups, and even allows you to schedule recurring snapshots and backups!

+You can read more details of Longhorn and its design here: http://rancher.com/microservices-block-storage/.

 Longhorn is experimental software.
 We appreciate your comments as we continue to work on it!

 ## Requirements